Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

-Form 16 is a significant document issued under the Income Tax Act of India, which serves as proof of tax deducted at source (TDS) from the salary of an employee by their employer.
+Form 16 is a significant document issued under the Income Tax Act of India.
+It serves as proof of tax deduction at source (TDS) from an employee’s salary by their employer.
 It is a certificate that contains details of the salary earned, the tax deducted, and other relevant information required for filing income tax returns.

-For employees in India, the employer deducts income tax from their salary on a monthly basis based on the applicable tax slab.
+For employees in India, the employer deducts income tax from their salary every month based on the applicable tax slab.
 These deductions are made under the provisions of the Income Tax Act 1961.
-Form 16 acts as a record of these deductions and provides employees with a summary of their taxable income and tax liability.
+This form records these deductions and gives employees a summary of their taxable income and tax liability.

-Form 16A is a TDS certificate issued by deductors to taxpayers, indicating the amount of tax deducted at source on income other than salary.
+Form 16A is a TDS certificate issued by deductors to taxpayers, indicating the amount of Tax Deducted at Source on income other than salary.
 It is a statement that serves as proof of the tax deducted and deposited with the government by the deductor.
-Form 16A is primarily applicable to individuals who receive income from sources such as interest, rent, commission, professional fees, etc.
+Form 16A primarily applies to individuals who receive income from interest, rent, commission, professional fees, etc.

 Form 16 |